epccs/Gravimetric/readme.md

 ## AVR toolchain

 This board uses the AVR toolchain.
-I use the one from Debian on Ubuntu,  Raspbian, Windows with WSL, Mac and other Operating Systems.
-With the toolchain installed, the AVR application can compile locally.
-I am not supplying the development tools; they are a community effort.
+I use the one from Microchip on Debian, Ubuntu,  Raspbian, Windows with WSL.
+With the toolchain installed, the AVR application can compile localy.

-The core files for this board are in the /lib folder.
+The frequently used files for this board are in the /lib folder.
 Each example application has its files and a Makefile in a separate folder.
-The toolchain is available as packages.
+The toolchain is also available as packages.

 ```
 sudo apt-get install make git gcc-avr binutils-avr gdb-avr avr-libc avrdude